Previous dayMarch 25, 2026Next day

 12.6 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 60 km SSW of Unalaska, Alaska came in on March 25, 2026 at 19:18 UTC.
-At a depth of 12.6 km, the event was shallow crustal.
-Geolocation places the event at 53.408°N, -167.017°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 2.0 earthquake 60 km SSW of Unalaska, Alaska with origin time 19:18 UTC on March 25, 2026.
+The event originated approximately 12.6 km below the surface, classifying it as shallow crustal.
+The epicenter is at 53.408°, -167.017°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25